runclimbhike/XUP/README.md

 XUP
 ===

-This bash script/program creates and manages an encrypted file stored in a local encFS stash.
+This bash script/program creates and manages an encrypted file (AES 256) stored in a local encFS stash.
 It decrypts the file and pops it open in kwrite or gedit for a specified period of time then it re-encrypts the file.